Get your International Driving Permit for San Marino in 8 minutes

 San Marino Città, the country’s capital city, is the best place to chat with locals and understand the country’s culture and history.
 During summer, about three million tourists visit the city to dine where the locals eat, take photos of the picturesque scenery, and go to museums to learn about the past.

 As a foreign driver, when visiting this beautiful city, you must always bring your passport, local driver’s license, and International Driving Permit to San Marino.
-Forms are available online if you haven’t applied for an IDP yet.
+Forms are available online if you haven’t applied for an International Driving Permit yet.

 Where To Go?

 You should visit Liberty Square and Palazzo Publico, where you’ll see the significant Statue of Liberty.
 Then drive to the Basilica di San Marino, which was built in the 19th century and is currently the country’s main religious place.
 When driving, make sure you have your local driver’s license and International Driving Permit in San Marino.
-Requirements should be complete when securing an IDP to ensure you get your IDP as quickly as possible.
+Requirements should be complete when securing an International Driving Permit to ensure you get your International Driving Permit as quickly as possible.

 When is the best time to go?